fdietz/sprockets_standalone_example/README.markdown

 To package the example content execute:

+    $ bundle exec rake assets:precompile

+To start a Rack-based server:

-    $ bundle exec rake assets:compile
+    $ bundle exec rake assets:rackup

 Background
 ----------

 All example content can be found in src/ directory.
 All generated output will reside in build/ directory.

 Following Rails 3.1 conventions all assets have an MD5 hashsum filename generated.